apache/fineract-cn-docker-compose/README.md

 docker-compose up
 ```

-### Choose the services you want to run
-In the docker-compose.yml (that resides in project root) there are more than 10 services defined.
-Running all services together consumes a lot of memory.

 ### Start micro services
 First only start provisioner-ms by running following in project root:

 ```
 docker-compose up provisioner-ms
 ```

-after it has started (and created table seshat to postgres) stop it and start a subset of services.
+after it has started (and created table seshat to postgres) stop it.
+This is just to make sure provisioner gets to create the database the other services require.

+### Choose the services you want to run
+In the docker-compose.yml (that resides in project root) there are more than 10 services defined.
+Running all services together consumes a lot of memory.
+So you can start a subset of services.

-For example you could start the following micro services and an fims-web-app
+For example you could start the following micro services and an fims-web-app:
 ```
 docker-compose up provisioner-ms identity-ms office-ms customer-ms accounting-ms fims-web-app
 ```

-If you want you can add other micro services (listed in docker-compose.yml) to the list, for example
+If you want you can add other micro services (listed in docker-compose.yml) to the list.
- you could also add deposit-account-management-ms
+For example you could also start `deposit-account-management-ms`

 # Provision